milosmns/milosmns.github.io/_pages/about.md

 My main interests are organizations, apps, cloud, electronics and smart devices.
 I also often read or listen about innovation, computer science, and organizational management.

-In my spare time, I (try to) travel, speak at conferences, coach, and work on open-source projects.
+In my spare time, I (try to) travel with my family, speak at conferences, coach, and work on open-source projects.

-## Connect with me
+#### ⚡️ &nbsp; Connect with me

 You can find me on the most important social platforms with my usual handle: